iftikhar8/thesis/chapters/applied/docs/applied.md

 # Introduction

+[Black cod history]

 AIMS:

 1. To investigate the realised connectivity patterns from known spawning locations
 2. To investigate the realised connectivity patterns from their known distribution?
-3. How do the current marine parks fit in with these patterns of connectivity?
+3. How does the current designated marine park network meet the current needs of the black cod connectivity patterns?

 # Methods